By Sharon Mager

 “I wasn’t looking to adopt again.
 The thought is overwhelming.
-But I heard God talking to my heart…,” Kristie explains.
+But I heard God talking to my heart …” Kristie explains.
 “I was waiting for Phil to say ‘no, we’re not going to do that.’
 But I thought, ‘he trusts when God is talking to me, and I trust when God is talking to him, and neither of us has got a right to say, “don’t do this.”’
 So that’s where it was.”

-Five-year-old Bridget has become sadly famous throughout the internet.
+Five-year-old Bridget has become sadly famous on the internet.
 Her American parents, unable to have children, arranged for a surrogate.
 Tragically, her parents abandoned the child when she was born at 26 weeks with physical and mental disabilities.

 Phil continues the story. “(At five months) they said, ‘don’t put her on life support.’
 But she didn’t die.”
 Marina, a compassionate pediatric nurse, kindly cared for Bridget until the little girl was healthy enough to be placed in an orphanage.